juliafmorgado/30DaysOtel/week2/day8.md

 # Day 8 – API vs SDK: The Architecture That Makes OpenTelemetry Portable

+Welcome to Week 2!

-Week 1 taught us *what* OpenTelemetry does.
-Week 2 will teach us *how* to use it.
+Week 1 taught us *what* OpenTelemetry does, now Week 2 will teach us *how* to use it in real applications.

-Today we learn why the API is separate from the SDK and why this separation is the key to vendor-neutral observability.
+Today we'll understand one of OpenTelemetry's most important design decisions: why the API is separate from the SDK, and why this separation is the secret to vendor-neutral observability.

+**Think of it like this:** The API is like a universal language that all applications can speak, while the SDK is like a translator that converts that language into whatever format our observability backend understands.
+This means we can switch backends without learning a new language!

 ## What we've already learned (without realizing it)